-Identity Management is how an agency uses attributes to establish and maintain enterprise identities for employees and contractors.
+Identity Management is how an agency collects, verifies, and manages attributes to establish and maintain enterprise identities for federal government employees, contractors, and authorized mission partners.
+This service does not apply to public or consumer identity management.

 An enterprise identity record is the set of attributes, or characteristics, that describe a person within a given context: